 - Spices: Add any spices of choice.
 I like to add minced garlic, cracked pepper, and thyme.
 I also like to add two lemons and one orange, both zested and sliced.

-- In a large stock pot in the fridge– this only works if you have room in the fridge, and I often don’t this close to Thanksgiving.
+- In a large stock pot in the fridge – This only works if you have room in the fridge, and I often don’t this close to Thanksgiving.
 The best and easiest way I’ve ever done this was the year I did have room in the fridge and I put a frozen turkey in the brine in the fridge two days before Thanksgiving in a 5-gallon food grade bucket.
 It defrosted and brined in those two days and the results were great.

-My Favorite Turkey Brine
+My Favorite Turkey Brine Recipe

 This is my go-to recipe and the one I am prepping for this year…